fuyoufang/SwiftSkyLab/README.md

 ## License

-SwiftSkyLib is available under the MIT license.
+SwiftSkyLab is available under the MIT license.
 See the LICENSE file for more info.